AytekinYaliz/ylz.poc.client-ts/examples/js.md

 *Coercion* is converting a value from one type to another (ex: console.log(1 + 'ankara')).
+*Expression*: A unit of code that results a value.

 ### FUNCTIONS ###
 Functions are objects.
 *Invocation* is running a function by ().
 A function that is the property of an object is called its *method*.
 To create a function we can use:
 - *Function Declaration*: Can only exist as a *statement* and should start with the keyword.
 When it is executed it doesn't do anything.
 They are *hoisted*.
 function func() { /\* ... \*/ }